atoy40/meteor-polymer-music/README.md

 bower install
 meteor run
 ```
-then open your browser at http://locallhost:3000
+then open your browser at http://localhost:3000

+You can also test it at http://music.a-toy.eu/

 ## Informations